avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

 #### Authors Create a new Universe

-Not only does Brandon Sanderson have to write a story throughout 10 different books (This was book 3 of 10 for the Stormlight Archive) for the world of Roshar, but his fantasy works expand even further.
+Not only does Brandon Sanderson have to write a story throughout 10 different books (This was book 3 of 10 in the Stormlight Archive) for the world of Roshar, but his fantasy works expand even further.
 He's created a universe of different worlds in one universe called the Cosmere.
 Each series has different characters, with one who appears in all of books so far called Hoid.

 _Interested in seeing the world?
 Check out the [fandom wiki](https://stormlightarchive.fandom.com/wiki/Cosmere)._

 On the world of Roshar, there are 13 Nations/Regions.
-It has its own politics, leaders, and characters intertwined in a world that introduced new concepts of magic, fabrials, stormlight, high storms, everstorms, and spren.
+It has its own politics, leaders, and characters intertwined in a world that introduces new concepts of magic, fabrials, stormlight, high storms, everstorms, and spren.
 It has new terms like Parshmen and Voidbringers.
-The series demonstrates power through material items such as Shardplate and Shardblades demonstrate, and social hierarchy in not only light eyes versus dark eyes in the Alethi nation, but even nahns that give additional rank within those hierarchies.
+The series demonstrates power through material items such as Shardplate and Shardblades, and social hierarchy in not only light eyes versus dark eyes in the Alethi nation, but even nahns that give additional rank within those hierarchies.

-All 13 nations are connected into a spider web of story lines that connects a reader into the emotions, thoughts, and battles through bits and pieces that continuously build characters into people we imagine, envision, and agree or disagree with.
-Sanderson exhibits character development utilizing both flashbacks and present story lines that create a lallapolooza throughout the series.
+All 13 nations are connected into a spider web of story lines that connects a reader into the emotions, thoughts, and battles through bits and pieces of storylines that continuously build characters into people we imagine and agree or disagree with.
+Sanderson exhibits character development utilizing both flashbacks and present activities that create a lollapolooza effect of emotions throughout the series.
 Each person reading along generates their own version of this wonderful creation described with descriptive visual aids.

 OK I know that was a lot...a lot of words for those who haven't read the book that mean nothing, but before clicking the x in your favorite browser - take a second to realize what this truly means.

-An author doesn't just specialize in the English (which is challenging enough!) to write professionally, but they must create a new world full of new terms, physics, gravity rules, people, and then write in a way to explain for readers to understand it all.
+An author doesn't just specialize in the English language (which is challenging enough!) to write professionally, but they must create a new world full of new terms, physics, gravity rules, people, and then write in a way to explain for readers to understand it all.
 Phew.

-In other words, the paragraph full of Stormlight Archive terms that non-readers see as gibberish gives proof in the skill required to write a book in this genre.
+In other words, the paragraph full of Stormlight Archive terms that non-readers see as gibberish gives proof in the skill required to write a book in this genre. #respect

 #### You Can Relate to Characters

-_Oathbringer_ at times could be a challenge to follow, because the story is told from over 20 perspectives throughout the book - most were small excerpts from the main character views - but still.
+_Oathbringer_ at times could be a challenge to follow, because the story is told from over 20 perspectives throughout the book - most were excerpts from the main character views - but still.

 Over 20...How could you not learn from a few?